 4) Photo Tweets

-If you have a photograph that you want to share with your Twitter followers, just upload it to Flickr or Picasa and then use any Twitter photo service like Twitpic or Tweetphoto to tweet about your photo.
+If you have a photograph that you want to share with your Twitter followers, just upload it to Flickr, Picasa, or directly on Twitter and then use Twitter photo service to tweet about your photo.

 The best part is that many mobile apps allow you to directly upload photos from your cellphone to Twitter.
 Almost every decent smartphone comes equipped with a camera these days.
 So, it’s easy to click a photo and then tweet about it all from your cellphone in a matter of a couple of seconds.